Havana Harbor

-Havana Bay and Harbor, surrounded by the City of Havana.

-Havana Harbor is the port of Havana, the capital of Cuba, and it is the main port in Cuba.
+Havana Harbor is the port of Havana, the capital of Cuba.
+It is the main port in Cuba.
 Other port cities in Cuba include Cienfuegos, Matanzas, Manzanillo, and Santiago de Cuba.

 The harbor was created from the natural Havana Bay.
 It is entered through a narrow inlet and divides into three main harbors: Marimelena, Guasabacoa, and Atarés.

 History

 The waters of Havana Harbor, showing Old Havana at night.

 It was fortified by the Spaniards in 1553 when they transferred the governor's residence to Havana from Santiago de Cuba on the eastern end of the island, thus making Havana the de facto capital.
 The importance of these fortifications was early recognized as English, French, and Dutch sea marauders attacked the city in the 16th century.
 Later fortifications included the Fortaleza de San Carlos de la Cabaña, known as La Cabaña or Fort of Saint Charles, built in the 18th-century on the elevated eastern side of the harbor entrance as the largest fortress complex in the Americas.
 The fort rises above the 200-foot (60 m) hilltop, beside Morro Castle.
 Castillo de la Real Fuerza and San Salvador de la Punta Fortress, both constructed in sixteenth century, sit on the western side of the harbor in Old Havana.

 The Battle of Havana was a two-month siege of the harbor defenses by the British in 1762.